chatgpissue506-hue/APILABindici/README.md

 ### Updated Stored Procedure Support

+The API has been updated to support multiple stored procedures with enhanced functionality:

+#### 1. GetPatientLabTestData (Enhanced)
 The API has been updated to support the enhanced `GetPatientLabTestData` stored procedure with the following improvements:

 #### New Features Added: